Navigating a Season of Illness & Stress

 The new qualities that will emerge in you.”

-I highly recommend you listen to O’Donohue read his whole poem aloud - it’s poignant and beautiful.
+I recommend you listen to O’Donohue read his whole poem aloud - it’s poignant and beautiful.

-In addition to practicing “Saying Yes,” I’ve also had to learn more deeply about the importance of rest, which I believe is crucial for all us, especially in this time of collective stress and challenge.
+In addition to practicing “Saying Yes,” I’ve also learned more deeply about the importance of rest.

 A Time for Rest: